Our guide provided the perfect 2-hour tour based on our interests and suggested the perfect place for lunch, even helping us order!!Barry, Tokyo, 2025

 Common Cherry Blossom Mistakes in Tokyo

-Over-packing your days.
-Full bloom lasts a week.
+- Over-packing your days.
+Full bloom typically lasts a week.
 You don't need to hit ten parks in three days.
 Choose two or three spots, visit them at the right time, and actually enjoy the flowers.

-Only visiting famous spots.
+- Only visiting famous spots.
 Kitanomaru Park, Sotobori Park, and Kanda River offer similar beauty with dramatically fewer people.
 You'll spend less time navigating crowds and more time looking at cherry blossoms.

 Overrated Cherry Blossom Spots and How to Enjoy Them Better